-Finally, the proposed amendment will make it more difficult to amend the Code of Regulations in the future by increasing to two-thirds the vote required to adopt such amendments.
+Finally, the proposed amendment will make it more difficult to change the vote required to amend the Code of Regulations in the future by increasing to two-thirds the vote required to amend Section 6.01.

 The affirmative vote of the holders of a majority of the outstanding Common Shares is required to adopt the amendment.